- Studio Artist at Character Magic Ltd (see About)

 - Colour art for 'Dinosaurs Roar' and 'Cheeky Monkey'.
 Client: Bookoli

 - Colour art for Widget World.
 Client: TED Group.

 - Colour art for four 48-page Winnie-The-Pooh books: 'Pooh's Kindness Game'; 'The Forgiving Friend'; 'What Good Friends Do';

 'Who Cares?
 Pooh Cares!'.
 Client: Character Building Studio for Disney Publishing Worldwide.

 A very bad year, business-wise.
-Almost nothing happening with commissions, but opportunities for the acquisition of new skill-sets presented themselves.
+Almost nothing happened with commissions, but opportunities for the acquisition of new skill sets presented themselves.

 - Copy artist work on 'Angelina Ballerina'.
 Client: Simon & Schuster, New York.